ReemAlsamary/Robot-Navigation-Using-SLAM-ROS/README.md

 ```
 <img width="969" alt="Screen Shot 1442-12-08 at 2 42 12 AM" src="https://user-images.githubusercontent.com/86277104/126052864-dd88a364-8b87-4329-8655-3b38ff7ca4b8.png">

--Then we will choose one of the previous robot which is waffle and we will control it using the keybored keys W: Forward, A: Left, S:Stop, D: Right, X:Backward.
+- Then we will choose one of the previous robot which is waffle and we will control it using the keybored keys W: Forward, A: Left, S:Stop, D: Right, X:Backward.
 And run the previous command for waffle robot.
 Then open new terminal and run the following command:
 ``` $ roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch ```

 ---

 ### 5. SLAM Simulation.
-In a new terminal Run these commands in the terminal to launch the simulation world:
+- In a new terminal Run these commands in the terminal to launch the simulation world:
 ```
 $ export TURTLEBOT3_MODEL=waffle
 $ roslaunch turtlebot3_gazebo turtlebot3_world.launch